just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/IP-Addresses-and-Domain-Names.rst

     <p><h3>IP Addresses and Domain Names</h3>

     In this lesson, you will learn about IP addresses and Domain Names.
-We will use an Networking Simulation App to explore how the <b> Domain Name System (DNS)</b> is used to look up the IP addresses of domain names such as google.com.<br/>
+We will use an Networking Simulation App to explore how the <b> <span class="hover vocab yui-wk-div" data-id='Domain Name'>Domain Name</span> System (<span class="hover vocab yui-wk-div" data-id='DNS'>DNS</span>)</b> is used to look up the IP addresses of domain names such as google.com.<br/>

 .. youtube:: H81xmsxNdV8
         :width: 650